 The hyper growth out of Texas is needed because oil prices have risen sharply and major players like Saudi Arabia are quickly maxing out their production.

 Much of the excitement in Texas centers around the Permian Basin.
 Some oil execs believe the amount of oil in the Permian rivals Saudi Arabia’s Ghawar Field, the world’s largest conventional oilfield.

-Rapid technological advances have dramatically brought down the cost of pumping oil everywhere, especially out of the Permian.
 Wells there can be profitable below $40 a barrel.

 “The industry cracked the code on fracking,” said McNally.